U.S. flag

 Evaluations Following Initial Diagnosis

-To establish the extent of disease and needs in an individual diagnosed with von Willebrand disease (VWD), the following evaluations are recommended:
+To establish the extent of disease and needs in an individual diagnosed with VWD, the evaluations summarized in Table 5 (if not performed as part of the evaluation that led to the diagnosis) are recommended.

 Treatment of Manifestations